-On August 1, 2022, the Bankruptcy Court judge issued a stipulation and order regarding the filing of an amended complaint and subsequent scheduling of proceedings.
+On 1 August 2022, the Bankruptcy Court judge issued a stipulation and order regarding the filing of an amended complaint and subsequent scheduling of proceedings.
 As a result, the Trustee amended his complaint on August 5, 2022 by reducing his claim to U.S.\$86,000,000, consisting of subsequent transfers received by KBC Investments Ltd from Harley (a feeder fund).

-KBC filed a motion to dismiss the amended complaint on 18 November 2022.
-The court will render a decision probably in May 2023.
-If the motion to dismiss is unsuccessful and the case proceeds to litigation on the merits, KBC still believes, although the burden of proof has been increased, it has good and credible defenses, both procedurally as on the merits including demonstrating its good faith.
+On 18 November 2022 KBC filed a motion to dismiss the amended complaint for lack of specific jurisdiction of the US court.
+On 26 April 2023, the Court dismissed this motion contesting jurisdiction and proceeded to establish a case management plan for the proceedings, which provides for a term for the investigation of the facts that ends on 22 September 2025.
+In the meantime, both parties have released the first factual documents.
+The next step is to select certain persons named in the disclosures already made and who are likely to be heard by one or both parties in the proceedings.
+KBC still believes, although the burden of proof has been increased, it has good and credible defenses, both procedurally as on the merits including demonstrating its good faith.
 The procedure may still take several years.